OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 When IBM Rational ClearQuest is the target system, the Default link can be configured in relationship mapping for different link types and entity types.
 Please refer to [Default Link Settings](../integrate/default-link-settings.md) to learn about default link usage and configuration.

-* Configure the personal query with dynamic filter for the user which is used in IBM Rational ClearQuest system configuration for OpsHub Integration Manager.
+* Configure the personal query with dynamic filter for the user which is used in IBM Rational ClearQuest system configuration for <code class="expression">space.vars.SITENAME</code>.
 Refer [How to Create Look Up Personal Query](clearquest.md#look-up-personal-query) section for how to configure the personal query for the default link.
 * Provide the query in JSON format that corresponds to an above configured personal query as the default link query in mapping.
 Refer [How to Create Look Up Json Query](clearquest.md#look-up-json-query) section for more information about JSON query format.

 > **Note** : **The curly braces in the JSON query need to be escaped by double curly braces for the default link query**.
 The curly braces of dynamic expression value, i.e. field XPath like this `{SourceXML/updatedFields/Property/<field name>}` doesn't need to be escaped.

-Below are the sample snippets of how the JSON query can be used as the default link query in OpsHub Integration Manager.
+Below are the sample snippets of how the JSON query can be used as the default link query in <code class="expression">space.vars.SITENAME</code>.

 **Default Link query samples along with corresponding personal query in IBM Rational ClearQuest**